 Cutting fluid is used in machining operations where heat is generated.
 This is helpful in smooth machining operations and increases tool life.
-Let us learn more about cutting fluids with types, properties, purpose, and applications in this article.
-At the end of this article, there will be a link to download a cutting fluid PDF copy for your future reference.
+Let us learn more about cutting fluids with types, properties, purposes, and applications in this article.

 What is cutting fluid?